saturneric/GpgFrontend/README.md

 When using GpgFrontend, you can:

-- Rapidly encrypt files or text.
+- Rapidly encrypt text, files or emails.
-- Digitally sign your files or text with ease.
+- Digitally sign your text, files or emails with ease.
 - Conveniently manage all your GPG keys on your device.
 - Transfer all your GPG keys between devices safely and effortlessly.
 - Furthermore, you can build and run it on various operating systems, including Windows, macOS, Linux, FreeBSD, and more.

-GpgFrontend is **PERMANENTLY FREE** of charge.
-However, you can support us by "starring" this project.
-Your contributions are highly appreciated!
+GpgFrontend is **PERMANENTLY FREE** to use.
+If you’d like to support it, consider giving the project a ⭐ on GitHub.
+Your support not only helps it grow but also spreads the word, allowing more people to discover and benefit from GpgFrontend.
+Every contribution is highly appreciated!

 ## Table of Contents